Restoring Longleaf Pines, Keystone of Once Vast Ecosystems

 By 2005, the alliance, government agencies, nonprofits, universities and private partners were working together.
 In 2010, they launched America's Longleaf Restoration Initiative, with a goal of having 12,500 square miles (32,370 square kilometers) of longleaf by 2025.

-The initiative built on efforts by federal and state agencies including the U.S. Department of Agriculture’s Natural Resources Conservation Serviceto provide incentives for owners to return land to longleaf pines, Johnson said.
+The initiative built on efforts by federal and state agencies including the U.S. Department of Agriculture's National Resources Conservation Service to provide incentives for owners to return land to longleaf pines, Johnson said.

 Most of the land planted in the last 10 years had been "highly erodible cropland," he said.
 "Better a longleaf plantation than a cotton field."